 But what about the Tool-time Timmies with more traditional skills who like to work with their hands?
 What about Welder Wyatt who spent years and years honing his craft only to be replaced by a robotic arm on the assembly line that doesn’t need potty breaks?
 What about that, Mister Crispy?
 Hmmm?

 - crappy jobs — illustrator?

 Gladys!
 I thought you’d show up to make the argument again for a universal basic income and free Skittles for everybody because of the job-market meltdown.
 But maybe opportunities in the traditional trades won’t dry up so easily either.

 Maybe even something like the assembly line that started to abandon humans a long time ago will be returned to the people in a different form.
 Maybe even that comes back better than ever.
-Without so much of the drudgery.
+Without so much drudgery.

-The Blockchain Assembly Line!
+The Blockchain Robots Assembly Line

 But there’s no doubt the underlying blockchain technology has the chance to change the world in ways we’re just starting to see.
-And I found this obscure article about a company trying to use the blockchain to bring work back to small factories in U.S. in a way I don’t think anyone could have foreseen even five years ago.
+And I found this obscure article about a company trying to use the blockchain to bring work back to small factories in the U.S. in a way I don’t think anyone could have foreseen even five years ago.

 I have to admit, it all just sounds like a little more fancy version of Craigslist to me.
 But I’m sure it’s a lot more complicated than that.
 The company highlighted in the article is essentially using technology to help Silicon Valley crowdsource its manufacturing across the U.S.